-We have allowed the SSH & SFTP connection, next we will be allowing the connection all the incoming and outgoing for our web server i.e. Nginx.
+We have allowed the SSH & SFTP connection; next, we will be allowing the connection of all the incoming and outgoing for our web server, i.e., Nginx.

-You can run the below command for allowing all HTTP and HTTPS incoming and outgoing connections to the Nginx web server using the below command.
+Using the below command, you can run the below command to allow all HTTP and HTTPS incoming and outgoing connections to the Nginx web server.

 sudo ufw allow 'Nginx Full'

-However, if you want to just enable the HTTP connection, i.e. the connection to port 80, then you can allow using the below command.
+However, if you want to enable the HTTP connection, i.e., the connection to port 80, then you can allow it using the below command.

 sudo ufw allow 'Nginx HTTP'

-Lastly, if you’ve SSL encrypted connection to the web server, then you can just allow the HTTPS to Nginx using the below command.
+Lastly, if you’ve SSL encrypted connection to the web server, you can allow the HTTPS to Nginx using the below command.

 sudo ufw allow 'Nginx HTTPS'